How Much Does General Liability Insurance Cost in California?

 Compare multiple insurers

 Different insurers have different business types they prefer to work with depending on their model and customer that is most profitable for them.
 So due to this, there is a large amount of variance in the pricing you'll receive for general liability insurance in California and all other commercial insurance policies.
-So we recommend whenever you're buying a new policy or comparing options to include 3 to 5 different providers in your search to get the best price.
+So we recommend whenever you're buying a new policy or comparing options to include three to five different providers in your search to get the best price.

 building icon

-Bundle general liability into business owner's policies (BOP)
+Bundle general liability into a business owner's policy (BOP)

 The best way to buy general liability insurance, regardless of if you're in California or not, is to bundle as part of a business owners insurance policy (BOP).
 Costs for BOP insurance are lower due to insurers getting more value from your business if you buy more policies in one go.
 You can expect savings anywhere from 10% to 15% on average and you'll get the benefits of general liability, commercial property and business interruption insurance, all in one.